A crash course on connectivity:

 The accompanying diagram demonstrates how you get to the Internet and vice versa.
 Thankfully, it never goes down.
 Your router or modem, however...that’s a different story.
 They periodically need re-booting just like your devices.

 And remember, just like there are several places the Internet can be interrupted on its way to you, there are also several places where your connection can be disrupted by someone trying to get personal information off your devices.
 That’s why Ritter offers TechHome, protection for your data.
-And if you need device protection, Ritter’s got GUARDware, which protects your devices from accidental damage or mechanical breakdown.

 The most important thing?
 Staying connected.
 We hope this crash course on connectivity helps you do that!---------